• Skip to primary navigation

 Related posts:

-A plate of fruitcake cookies - darkish brown cookies with nuts and chunks of red and green glaceed cherries throughout.
-Fruitcake Cookies Recipe An apple upside down cake, with caramel dripping down from the top edge.
-It's against a burgundy fabric background.
+A close up view of a whole uncut apple upside down cake.
 Brandied Apple Upside Down Cake Several Tropical White Chocolate Truffles are piled at the base of a cocktail glass.
 More truffles are contaied within the glass, and there is a coconut behind it.
-Tropical White Chocolate Truffles Recipe A small green plate is piled high with bright lime green Citrus Hop Macarons.
+Tropical White Chocolate Truffles Recipe A plate of festive fruit cake cookies.
+Fruitcake Cookies A small green plate is piled high with bright lime green Citrus Hop Macarons.
 There is a fresh hop flower on the plate, and bits of orange zest visible in the filling of the macarons.
 Hoppy Citrus French Macarons Recipe

 Reader Interactions